Indigenous Australians: Genetics

+Uniparentals

-Aboriginal Australian men have Haplogroup C-M347 in high frequencies with peak estimates ranging from 60.2% to 68.7%.
-In addition, the basal form K2* (K-M526) of the extremely ancient Haplogroup K2 – whose subclades Haplogroup R, haplogroup Q, haplogroup M and haplogroup S can be found in the majority of Europeans, Northern South Asians, Native Americans and the Indigenous peoples of Oceania – has only been found in living humans today amongst Aboriginal Australians.
-27% of them may carry K2* and approximately 29% of Aboriginal Australian males belong to subclades of K2b1, a.k.a.
-M and S.
+Aboriginal Australian men have haplogroup C-M347 in high frequencies with peak estimates ranging from 60.2% to 68.7%.
+In addition, the basal form K2* (K-M526) of the extremely ancient haplogroup K2 – whose subclades haplogroup R, haplogroup Q, haplogroup M and haplogroup S can be found in the majority of Europeans, South Asians, Native Americans and the Indigenous peoples of Oceania – has only been found in living humans today amongst Aboriginal Australians.
+27% of them may carry K2* and approximately 29% of Aboriginal Australian males belong to subclades of K2b1, also known as M and S.

-Aboriginal Australians possess deep rooted clades of both mtDNA Haplogroup M and Haplogroup N.
+Aboriginal Australians possess deep rooted clades of both mtDNA haplogroup M and haplogroup N.